4SpecID/4SpecID.github.io/tutorial.md

 		</div>
 	</figure>

-<li> Setting parameters and visualizing isolated subgraphs id="login-optional-fields"</li>
+3. Setting parameters and visualizing isolated subgraphs
 	* Open or create a new project (see previous steps)
 	* Define user parameters:
 		* Data > Grading